 In case you missed it, last week we happily announced our Earth Day Craft Competition: Reuse Your Recyclables!
 The goal of this competition is to educate each other on what materials are recyclable and to challenge ourselves to think outside of the box in how we can be repurposing everyday items.
 Reusing and recycling are important habits to reduce waste and protect the environment.
 However, not all materials are created equal when it comes to recyclability.
-In this blog post, we will explore what materials are considered to be recyclable.
+In this blog post, we will give a refresh on recyclables by exploring what materials are considered to be recyclable.
 Aka… what items can be used in our Earth Day celebration!

 Paper and Cardboard: